 Namespace Alias Qualifier in C#:

-Let’s take a look at the simple example below and try to understand the significance of creating namespace aliases.
+Let’s take a look at the simple example below and understand the significance of creating namespace aliases.
 In Visual Studio, we use F12 to find out the method definition/reference.

 Instead of navigating to the reference via context menu/f12, create the namespace alias.
-In the code below, I have created the SIO as an alias name for System.IO namespace.
-Hence, my code is more readable as I can easily identify File.Exist() belongs to which namespace on the go (without navigating to its reference).
+I have created the SIO as an alias name for the System.IO namespace in the code below.
+Hence, my code is more readable as I can quickly identify File.Exist() belongs to which namespace on the go (without navigating to its reference).

 – Article ends here –